 - “I live in Berlin.”

 “Oh wow, I actually live there too.”

-This actually has no translation.
-Like… try to take it out of the English sentence.
+This actually has no good translation, because all it does is express a vibe.
+Go ahead… try to take it out of the English sentence.
 Would the message change?
-Not really.
+No. Not even the tone changes that much.
 The actually just underlines what a cool surprising coincidence that is.
-And in German, the “wow” is enough excitement already :)

 - “Ich wohne in Berlin.”